Table of Contents

 - Maintain & update regularly: Regular maintenance and updates are crucial for keeping your SIEM solution effective against evolving cyber threats.
 Schedule periodic reviews of correlation rules/alerts; keep software versions up-to-date; train staff on new features/functionalities; and more to ensure optimal performance over time.

-Incorporating these best practices will help successfully implement and optimize your organization's SIEM solution, enhancing overall cybersecurity resilience while ensuring compliance with relevant regulations and standards.
+Incorporating these best practices will help successfully implement and optimise your organisation's SIEM solution, enhancing overall cybersecurity resilience while ensuring compliance with relevant regulations and standards.

 Use Cases of SIEM